Android Lust: History

 In 2009, D’iordna established her own label, Synthellec Music, to release Android Lust and her other compositions.
 The first new release on Synthellec Music, The Human Animal, was made available at androidlust.com on July 22, 2010, with an official street date of August 10, 2010.

-Following her sound-design work in "The Human Animal" with everyday sounds recorded in New-York City (including birds, trains, crowds and construction sites to name a few), Shikhee decided to focus on this new concept for her fifth album, "Crater Vol. 1".
-This record is more experimental but with less vocals than all her previous albums.
-"Crater Vol. 1" is electronic music combined to a strong sound-design work, with additional field recordings from Los Angeles and underwater sounds recorded with an hydrophone.
-This album was financed by her fans on Kickstarter.com.
+D’iordna's fifth album, Crater Vol. 1, marked a departure from her previous recordings by integrating field recordings into a more atmospheric composition with minimal vocal styling.

-Android Lust's album, "Berlin // Crater Vol. 2", was released on August 18, 2017 and was again successfully financed on Kickstarter.com.
-For this sixth album and second volume of her "Crater" series, D’iordna went to the city of Berlin to record a sounds in various locations in Germany's capital.
-These sounds included recordings of the Berlin Wall with contact microphones, tramways, the Berlin Cathedral, the abandoned Iraqi Embassy etc. After her trip in Berlin, D’iordna got back in her Los Angeles studio for industrial influenced music blended with sound design work from her German recordings.
+Android Lust's album, Berlin // Crater Vol. 2, was released on August 18, 2017 and, like Volume 1, was financed on Kickstarter.
+The second of the "Crater" series was produced using recordings D’iordna took while visiting Berlin, continuing in the same style as Volume 1.

 Following the "Crater" releases, D’iordna self-released an EP, Shores Unknown, which included the tracks “Born To Rule” and “Shores Unknown” which appeared on the 2018 video game release Agony.

 While never having formed any side projects, D’iordna has contributed vocal work to several other bands including Oneiroid Psychosis, I, Parasite, Signal 12 and others.
-In 2020, D’iordna collaborated with her longtime friend Karin of Collide to record the track "Are You Listening" with an accompanying video directed by Tas Limur.
+In 2020, D’iordna collaborated with her longtime friend kaRIN of Collide to record the track "Are You Listening" with an accompanying video directed by Tas Limur.